box1273002/Entrepreneurship/Business_Plan.md

 <!-- TOC --><a name="371-user-permission-restrictions"></a>
 #### 3.7.1 User Permission Restrictions

-The most significant risk to the success of our company come from Google and Apple.
-This is due to the nature of our app requiring significant privileges to function.
+The most significant risk to the success of our company come from Google and Apple, due to the nature of our app requiring significant privileges to function.
 The risk comes as the possibility that either Google or Apple could restrict iOS/Android users ability to give such overarching permissions to 3rd party apps such as ours.
 However, it is unclear how likely a risk this is as it would entail curtailing user control with no financial incentive.
 This small risk is being mitigated by developing the application for multiple platforms, as it is unlikely all platforms will disallow this at once.

 <!-- TOC --><a name="372-user-resistance"></a>
 #### 3.7.2 User Resistance

 For user resistance, users could easily lose retention if they suddenly lose access to apps that they deem unproductive.
 In order to mitigate users from losing retention and from our app gain viewership, we would implement gradual restrictions instead of a sudden app block.
 A suggested idea that we may follow is that we would implement a warning system to the user if their credit is getting low.
-The user would set a number of credits that they would like to start getting warnings at and would also set how often they would want this reminder given to them, whilst they are losing credits.
+The user would set a number of credits that they would like to start getting warnings at and would also set how often they would want this reminder given to them while they are losing credits.

 <!-- TOC --><a name="373-data-privacy-concerns"></a>
 #### 3.7.3 Data Privacy Concerns